DraxCodes/BlazeRPC/README.md

 #### Compiling source

 - Ensure you have Dotnet6 or later installed.
+(THe latest version of the dotnet SDK will work fine still)
 - Clone the repository

 ```bash